sahmadsyed/ScrabbleScoreCalculator/README.md

 ScrabbleScoreCalculator
 =======================

-Maximum scrabble score is calculated based on the words which may be formed from the user's input
+Maximum scrabble score is calculated based on words stored in a hash table which may be formed from user's input